. . . about the Bowdoin Prizes for Graduate Students

 The Bowdoin Prizes are designed to recognize the efforts of individual authors; therefore, essays written in collaboration with another person are not eligible for submission.

-Graduate student competitors will be notified of the selection committee’s decisions by early spring.
+Graduate student competitors will be notified of the selection committee’s decisions before Commencement.